logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-The hydraulic system includes:
+The hydraulic system consists of:

-4) pressure sensor.
+4) a pressure sensor.

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-Click on the picture.
+Click on the image.

-The following duty cycle is performed:
+The following operating cycle is performed:

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-Picture description:
+Photo description:

-A + B - battery
+A+B - battery

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER